bourumir-wyngs/serde-saphyr/README.md

 ## WebAssembly

 `serde-saphyr` is compatible with WebAssembly.
 CI flow includes builds for both `wasm32-unknown-unknown` (browser / JS) and `wasm32-wasip1`  (WASI runtimes) with full test suite running and passing.
+We also wrote [yva](https://github.com/bourumir-wyngs/yva) in [dioxus](https://dioxuslabs.com/) to deploy serde-saphyr on the web.

 ## Usage